LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 }
 ```

-Here, it returns a status code of `401`when a user isn't found and a status code `200` when a user is found.
-The code snippet wrapped all this in a `tryCatch` block to detect and output errors if any.
+Here, it returns status code `401` when a user isn't found and `200` when a user is found.
+The code snippet wrapped all this in a `tryCatch` block to detect and output errors, if any.

 ### Set Up Login Route